About Jeff

 Q: Where does Battery Revolution fit in terms of a book genre?

-Q: Talk about your protagonist, Amelia Chen.
+Q:Talk about your protagonist, Amelia Chen.

-Q: You’ve described this book as a learning experience for readers.
+Q:You’ve described this book as an “ongoing learning experiment” both for yourself and for readers.
 What do you mean?